NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 If Ventilation Control Mode = NoVent, this schedule has no effect.

+#### Field: Occupant Ventilation Control Name
+The name of an AirlowNetwork:OccupantVentilationControl object.
+The object is used to perform advanced window opening control based on occupant conditions.
+When an object name is given, advanced window opening control is performed and, the ventilation control defined in the Ventilation Control Mode field will be overridden.

+**Note:** The Occupant Ventilation Control object can be assigned to a zone (AirflowNetwork:MultiZone:Zone) or a surface (AirflowNetwork:MultiZone:Surface).
+When the object is assigned to a zone, the Occupant Ventilation Control is assigned to the surfaces belonging to the zone automatically.
+The surface objects must have an associated AirflowNetwork:MultiZone:Component:DetailedOpening, AirflowNetwork:MultiZone:Component:HorizontalOpening, or  AirflowNetwork:MultiZone:Component:SimpleOpening component specified in the field of Leakage Component Name.
+All output variables will be shown under surface names only, and not under zone names.

 ![](InputOutputReference/media/image222.svg)

 Figure 96.
 Modulation of venting area according to inside-outside temperature difference.